-UML diagrams can be used to model software solutions, application structures, system behavior and business processes.
-There are 14 types, which fall into three categories: structure diagrams, behavior diagrams and interaction diagrams.
+UML diagrams are used to model software solutions, application structures, system behavior and business processes.
+There are 14 types that fall into three categories: structure diagrams, behavior diagrams, and interaction diagrams.

 Use classes and interfaces to depict system structure and provide a project overview.

 Offer a snapshot of a system at a specific point in time.

 Show system elements split into packages, connected by inter-package relationships.